dorjeduck/vood/docs/HOLE_MATCHING.md

 # Hole Matching Strategies

-When morphing shapes with different numbers of holes (e.g., 5 holes → 2 holes), Vood needs to decide which holes merge together or split apart.
+When morphing shapes with different numbers of vertex loops (e.g., 5 vertex loops → 2  vertex_loops ), Vood needs to decide which vertex loops merge together or split apart.
 This document explains the available strategies and how to configure them.

 ## Available Strategies